sunnyvalechha/Aws-and-Aws-DevOps/README.md

 Interview Ques: https://github.com/iam-veeramalla/aws-devops-zero-to-hero/blob/main/interview-questions/cloudwatch.md

-* It is a service which is monitoring, alerting, reporting, loggings of resources on AWS cloud, weather it is a Infrastucture monitoring cloudwatch is useful.
+* It is a service which is monitoring, alerting, reporting loggings of resources on AWS cloud, weather it is a Infrastucture monitoring cloudwatch is useful.

 * Real life metrics: In Ec2 - how many Api request ec2 receives or what was the cpu utilization in last 30 minutes or what was the memory consuption in last 30 minutes of ec2 instance.